Limb different toys & dolls matter – here’s why

 Who makes limb difference toys?

-- Mayana & Friends: animal plushies with upper and lower limb differences
+- Mayana & Friends – a collection of animal plushies representing diverse limb differences

 - Customized American Girl dolls by A Step Ahead Prosthetics